“I didn’t want to tell the tree or weed what it was. I wanted it to tell me something and through me express it’s meaning…”

 After receiving a BFA from the University of Michigan, Ann Arbor, where he also studied Eastern Religions and Native American culture, he worked for several prominent commercial photo studios as a photo assistant and darkroom slave.
 Both helped him develop a appreciation for attention to detail, lighting and technical proficiency but left him longing for artistic self-expression.
 He then opened his own studio in Minneapolis, MN emphasizing commercial and editorial fashion.
 As a strong feminist, he considers himself the world’s most unlikely fashion photographer but greatly enjoyed the creativity and spontaneity of fashion photography.
 This evolved into shooting extensively throughout the country and internationally for various advertising, educational, public service and non-profit clients.
 Doug currently works on fine-art based commercial projects around the world.

-Doug continues to explore the notion of what is sacred in his photography and in his own life.
-He lives in a small passive solar home surrounded by trees in Saint Paul, MN and when not out traveling the world he can be found tending his Japanese gardens or enjoying a strong cup of coffee while listening to loud music.
+Doug continues to explore the notion of what is sacred in his photography and in his life.
+He lives in a small passive solar home surrounded by rocks and trees in Saint Paul, MN and when not out traveling the world he can be found tending his Japanese gardens or enjoying a strong cup of coffee while listening to loud music.
 Personal heroes include Jimi Hendrix, the Dalai Lama and whoever invented the espresso machine.

 “Douglas Beasley travels as a seeker, not a tourist.
 He makes photographs not as a reaction to the otherness of people, places and cultures, but because of a feeling that exists deep within himself.
 HIs destinations in the world are connected by his photographs which give visible form to invisible maps of the eternal.
 They are miraculous imaginings of beauty, suffering and longing of the human body, mind and soul.”